 I think not.

 If your throwing a party for the 'Big Game', this is such an easy recipe to fill up friends and family without breaking the bank.
+OR you can set up an entire NACHO BAR for a larger gathering!

 The fact that it is a slow cooker recipe makes it even more appealing!
 Just toss your pork in a crock pot the morning of the big game and let it do the work for you!
 Then just assemble your nachos and take a seat!
 Kids and adults will devour these!